 In this section, we will calculate histograms of per-base modification probabilities.
 One of its uses is helping us choose a threshold for a thresholding step that we were discussing above.
 Another use is to see if our experiment worked and we are seeing an expected number of bases with modifications.

-We will use the modkit sample-probs
+We will use the modkit modbam sample-probs command.

 We operate the tool in the histogram mode --hist

-), and wish to sample
+and wish to sample

-) to measure statistics (we are using 1000
+1000 reads (-n 1000) to measure statistics (we are using 1000

 to save runtime; usually a fraction of the BAM file is sufficient